ZurichNLP/understanding-mbr/README.md

 ### Recovering partial runs

 Steps within a run pipeline depend on each other (SLURM sbatch `--afterok` dependency in most cases).
 This means that if a job X fails, subsequent jobs that depend on X will never start.
-If steps are completed, the exit immediately -- so you can always re-run an entire pipeline if any step fails.
+If you attempt to re-run completed steps they exit immediately -- so you can always re-run an entire pipeline if any step fails.

 ## Reproducing the results presented in our paper in particular